LTE & 5G NR-Based CBRS Networks: 2020 – 2030 – Opportunities, Challenges, Strategies & Forecasts

 5.5 DSA (Dynamic Spectrum Alliance)

-5.5.1 Advocacy Efforts to Promote Unlicensed & Dynamic Access to Spectrum
+5.5.1 Advocacy Efforts for Unlicensed & Dynamic Access to Spectrum

 5.6 ONF (Open Networking Foundation)

-5.6.1 CBRS Spectrum Support in the Aether 5G/LTE ECaaS (Edge-Cloud-as-a-Service) Platform
+5.6.1 CBRS Support in the Aether Private 5G Connected Edge Platform

 5.7 U.S. FCC (Federal Communications Commission)